4. Single Family Title 24

 Under the Calculation Options, bottom left button, click and you will see the NR T24 Performance calculations in the list above.
 Select this, then on the right unclick DHW from the scope and then rerun and the penalty will be gone.

-A duplex is treated as single family, as is a townhome or townhouse.
-Because the duct leakage requirements for these dwelling units are different from multi-family, they must show compliance based upon each dwelling unit and a model for each unit must be developed, with separate reports.
+A duplex is treated as single family, as is a townhome or townhouse, not as multifamily.
+You must show compliance based upon each dwelling unit so a model for each unit must be developed, with separate reports.
+Any surfaces between the units should be modeled as Interior surfaces, just do not enter the Adjacent to setting for the space it is next to.

 They are just warnings, if you feel your inputs are set properly then it is fine to ignore them.
 EnergyPro sets standards for these inputs and gives you a warning if anything is more than 30% outside of that range.